tooljump/tooljump/docs/docs/writing-integrations/data.md

 If you already use a service catalog *(eg: Datadog Service Catalog)*, you can make use of it by querying it from your integration.
 One example can be: *"What is the team for this repository or service?"* or *"What are the SLOs for this service?"*

-However, not every organization uses a service catalog, so Tooljump provides a simple way to ship data along with your integrations.
+However, not every organization uses a service catalog, so ToolJump provides a simple way to ship data along with your integrations.

 ## Introducing Data Files